uas-at-ucla/suas-2019/vision/README.md

-# UCLA UAS 2018 Source Code: Vision
+# UAS at UCLA 2018 Drone Code: Vision
-Code used to manage our vision system and process images to find the targets we want to find.
+Code used to manage our vision system and process images to locate targets while surveying a field.

 ### How is vision organized
  * Photographer